eraofchaos/eraofchaos.github.io/sphinx/index.md

 ---
 title: "Era of Chaos - Sphinx questions and correct answers"
 permalink: /sphinx/
-excerpt: "List of ALL Sphinx questions with correct answers in Era of Chaos"
+excerpt: "Era of Chaos Sphinx.
+Sphinx.
+List of ALL Sphinx questions with correct answers in Era of Chaos"
-last_modified_at: 2021-01-26
+last_modified_at: 2021-02-19
-lang: en
+locale: en
 ref: "index.md"
 toc: false
 classes: wide